Mining Law, Finance, and SustainabilityGraduate Diploma (GDip)

 - The Test of English as a Foreign Language (TOEFL).
 The minimum acceptable score for the Faculty of Law for applicants to all graduate programs is 109 for the internet-based version, with a minimum score of 25 for writing and speaking skills, or 630 (paper-based).

-- January 31 - Acceptance notifications usually begin in March and continue until the middle of summer
+- May 31 - Acceptance notifications usually begin in June.